Pierre El Daher: Business life

 After long battles before international arbitration courts, he managed to win the lawsuits against Saudi Prince Al-Waleed Bin Talal.
 A lawsuit was finalized in February 2019, when ICC International Court of Arbitration in Paris issued an award in which the companies owned and controlled by Al Waleed Bin Talal lost the arbitrary proceedings filed against Pierre El Daher in person.
 The subject of the lawsuit is related to claims filed by several Rotana companies pursuant to the services agreement entered into on 22 February 2011 between Pierre El Daher and Rotana TV Company Ltd.

-Today, as chairman of LBCI, El Daher continues to bring Arab audiences the best in television, while also dedicating his efforts to research in the media field and to media education for Arab students.
-El Daher made it to the list of Top 100 Most Powerful Arabs 2007 by Arabian Business.
-As CEO of LBCI and media executive, El Daher's wide range of activities include: Global Media AIDS Initiative at the UN headquarters, raising awareness and fighting AIDS, Rebuilding with Harris Corp.
+As chairman of LBCI, El Daher placed emphasis on research in the media field and to educate students.
+El Daher was named one of the Top 100 Most Powerful Arabs 2007 by Arabian Business.
+As CEO of LBCI, El Daher's activities include: Global Media AIDS Initiative at the UN headquarters, raising awareness and fighting AIDS, Rebuilding with Harris Corp.
 Iraq's media network, a project approved by the US administration in 2004, cooperating with UNICEF to highlight the children's voices via a series launched on LBCI named Sawtna, advising schools on matters related to the Communication and Information Studies program.
-Sheikh Pierre also launched "Cheyef 7alak" initiative, a civic movement with an ultimate goal of raising civil and social awareness, that is based on citizen journalism.
+Pierre also launched "Cheyef 7alak" initiative, a civic movement with an ultimate goal of raising civil and social awareness, that is based on citizen journalism.
 It gives Lebanese citizen the power to report irresponsible and dangerous behaviors for a better Lebanon.

 In March 2021, the Paris Court of Appeal upheld an ICC award, in which Al Waleed Bin Talal would be required to pay $22m to LBCI.